1

 • Based on official Manitoba 2025 Driver's manual

-• Updated for June 2025
+• Updated for December 2025

 Get ready to pass the Manitoba Class 5L Knowledge Test with our Free Manitoba Driving Practice Quiz.
 Designed to match the format and difficulty of the official exam, our tests use scientifically proven techniques to improve retention and speed the overall learning process.
 Better than a 30-question driving quiz, each practice question includes immediate feedback to help you learn from mistakes, ensuring you pass the official exam on your first attempt.